rtdarwin/muQhttpd/README.md

 ## 3. Run

 muQhttpd arranges its files in three seperate directories(default `./www, ./conf ./log`).
-You can ovveride each default directory by specifying it on the command line.
+You can ovveride each default directory by specifying it in the configuration file `logdir/muqhttpd.conf`, then use `--confdir|-c` option to tell muQhttpd.

-`muqhttpd [--wwwdir www-dir]
+`muqhttpd [--confdir|-c conf-dir]`
-          [--confdir conf-dir]
-          [--logdir log-dir]`

 If one of the directories not exists, muQhttpd will report a error on `stderr` and exit.